bonjarlow/data-source-identification/muckrock-tools/README.md

 ### 5. ML Labeling
 - `muckrock-ml-labeler.py`
-- A tool for labeling MuckRock sources via our ML models hosted on HuggingFace.
-This script is using the fine-url-labeler model to assign 1 of 36 record type labels.
-At present, muckrock url's must first be run through `html-tag-collector/collector.py`.
+- A tool for auto labeling MuckRock sources.
+This script is using [fine-url-classifier](https://huggingface.co/PDAP/fine-url-classifier) to assign 1 of 36 record type labels.
+At present, script is expecting each source to have associated header tags, provided via `html-tag-collector/collector.py`.
+(TODO: For muckrock sources, `collector.py` insufficient, does not grab main text of the request)